ShivanKaul/star-spec/draft-dss-star.md

 ## Randomness sampling

 The randomness `rand` sampled for each message MUST be a deterministic function of the measurement.
-Either the client MAY sample the randomness directly by computing a randomness extractor over their measurement, or they MAY sample it as the output of an exchange with a separate server that implements a partially oblivious pseudorandom function protocol {{!OPRF=I-D.irtf-cfrg-voprf}}}.
+Either the client MAY sample the randomness directly by computing a randomness extractor over their measurement, or they MAY sample it as the output of an exchange with a separate server that implements a oblivious pseudorandom function protocol {{!OPRF=I-D.irtf-cfrg-voprf}} (running in verifiable mode, i.e. a VOPRF).
 We discuss both cases more throughly in {{sec-randomness-sampling}}.

+Note that the randomness server in STAR does not need to be purposely configured, providing that clients all have a consistent service that operates a VOPRF-as-a-service, in line with the functionality explained in {{!OPRF=I-D.irtf-cfrg-voprf}}.

-## Measurement Encryption
+## Measurement Encryption {#client-message}

 The client measurement encryption process involves the following steps.